maxtepkeev/python-redmine/docs/resources/project_membership.rst

    :param project_id: (required).
 Id or identifier of the project.
    :type project_id: int or string
    :param int user_id: (required).
-Id of the user to add to the project.
+Id of the user or group to add to the project.
    :param list role_ids: (required).
 Role ids to add to the user in this project.
    :return: :ref:`Resource` object